jmcuneo/a1-gettingstarted/README.md

 *
 HTML Tags
 *There is an image of a pepperoni pizza on the top of the page.
 It is associated with the animation component.
-*There is a hyperlink to my google site near the bottom of the page.
 *Near the bottom of the page, there is a table listing shmups that I've cleared or are planning to clear soon.
+*There is a hyperlink to my google site in the Education and Experience Section.
+*A footer containing a link to the shmup wiki is placed underneath the table title.
+*There is a hidden button at the bottom left of the page that reveals a gif of one of my characters in an mmo

 JavaScript Animation
 *Utilizing the image listed in HTML Tags, I made a simple script that rotates the pizza constantly.
 *The main challenge was hooking up the script to activate on the page loading.
 Generally, it seems some of the methods used for this are deprecated so I wanted to find something that was guarenteed to work properly.